reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 > Note:
 >
 > This tutorial is for Visual Studio 2015 and ASP.NET Core MVC.
-If you're still using ASP.NET 4 and ASP.NET MVC 5, you can [follow the ASP.NET 4 tutorial instead](/getting-started/tutorial_aspnet4.html)
+If you're still using ASP.NET 4 and ASP.NET MVC 5, you can [follow the ASP.NET 4 tutorial instead](/getting-started/tutorial_aspnet4.html).

-This tutorial covers the end-to-end process of creating a brand new ASP.NET MVC website and adding a React component in it.
-We will start from scratch and end with a fully functioning component.
-It assumes you have basic knowledge of ASP.NET MVC and using Visual Studio.
-This tutorial is based off the [original React tutorial](https://reactjs.org/tutorial/tutorial.html) but has been modified specifically for ReactJS.NET.
+This tutorial covers the end-to-end process of creating a brand new ASP.NET MVC website and adding a React components to it.
+We will start from scratch and end with a fully functional website.
+The following instructions assume you have basic knowledge of ASP.NET MVC and Visual Studio.
+This tutorial is based off the [original React tutorial](https://reactjs.org/tutorial/tutorial.html) and has been modified specifically for ReactJS.NET.

-We'll be building a simple, but realistic comments box that you can drop into a blog, a basic version of the realtime comments offered by Disqus, LiveFyre or Facebook comments.
+We'll be building a simple but realistic comments box that you can drop into any ASP.NET MVC website.
+This component is perfect for a blog, being a basic version of the realtime comments offered by Disqus, LiveFyre or the Facebook Comments Plugin.

 We'll provide:

 * A view of all of the comments
 * A form to submit a comment
-* Simple server-side in-memory storage for comments
+* Simple server-side, in-memory storage for comments

-It'll also have a few neat features:
+We'll also develop a few neat features:

 * **Optimistic commenting:** comments appear in the list before they're saved on the server so it feels fast.
 * **Live updates:** other users' comments are popped into the comment view in real time.
-* **Markdown formatting:** users can use Markdown to format their text.
+* **Markdown formatting:** users can format their comment using Markdown.

 ## Want to skip all this and just see the source?